Palestine–Spain relations: Diplomatic relations

-In November 2023, following his reelection as Prime Minister, Pedro Sánchez announced the intention of his government to recognize "any second now" the State of Palestine, and told so to Israeli PM Benjamin Netanyahu.
+In November 2023, following his reelection as Prime Minister, Pedro Sánchez announced the intention of his government to recognize the State of Palestine "any second now", and told so to Israeli PM Benjamin Netanyahu.
 Since the start of the Gaza war, Spain has been one of the leading voices in the support for the recognition of a Palestinian State within the European Union.

 Spain recognized Palestine as an independent country on 28 May 2024.
 Spain and Ireland are currently persuading other countries in Europe to join them in recognizing Palestine by July 2024 at the latest.
 Upon the meeting of the Council of Ministers that formally recognized the State of Palestine on 28 May 2024, the Spanish government stated the hope of seeing the West Bank and Gaza "connected by a corridor", with East Jerusalem as the Palestinian capital and the Palestinian Authority as its government, pledging not to recognize any change to the pre-1967 borders not agreed by the parties.
 An official communication by the Spanish Ministry of Foreign Affairs to the Palestinian diplomatic mission informing that Palestine "enjoys all the privileges and immunities pertaining to States" followed suit on 1 June 2024.

 On 16 September 2024, Palestine's ambassador to Spain, Husni Abdel Wahed, presented his credentials to King Felipe VI after Madrid's official recognition of Palestinian statehood in May.
 The ambassador was welcomed to the Royal Palace of Madrid for the customary ceremony for recently appointed foreign ambassadors to Spain.

 Both countries held their first intergovernmental meeting in La Moncloa in November 2024.
 Four MoUs on employment, education, youth, and agriculture were signed and Spain committed €75 million in aid to Palestine via AECID.